SebastianJanampa/DT-LSD/README.md

     rm ./evaluation/data/york.tar.

 ## Pretraining weights
-Download the weights from DINO_SWIN_4scales_36_epochs from the [DINO repo](https://github.com/IDEA-Research/DINO/tree/main), and place it on the pretrain folder.
+Download the weights from DINO_SWIN_4scales_36_epochs from the [DINO repo](https://github.com/IDEA-Research/DINO/tree/main), and place it in the pretrain folder.

 ## Run